janpajerski/odin-recipes/README.md

 I'm probably missing a few things, but that's the gist.
 I will try to go a little deeper in terms and learn some more attributes to see what I can do with HTML only.

 At the conclusion of the project I will update this readme file with a reflection.
 Here we go!!

+Concluding reflection:

+The project was straigh forward and went smoothly.
+I kept thing pretty basic using html only and incorporated most of the tags and attributes that have been referenced in the Odin Project to this point.
+A few new ones that I used:

+  - <sub> for subscript
+  - &ensp; which is an entity that adds about "two" blank spaces.
+I'm not sure if this follows appropriate conventions, but it did the strick in spacing out my navigation menu links.

+Not much more to reflect than this.
+I'm looking forward to learning more!!